-The investigator is responsible for entering prospective data in a timely manner and verifying that data are accurate and correct by physically or electronically signing the eCRF.
+The investigator is responsible for entering data in a timely manner and verifying that data are accurate and correct by physically or electronically signing the eCRF.
 The investigator must permit study-related monitoring, audits, institutional review board (IRB) review, and regulatory agency inspections and provide direct access to source data documents.
 On-line logic checks will be built into the EDC system as much as possible, so that missing or illogical data are not submitted.
 In the event that inconsistent data persist, queries may be issued electronically to the clinical study centre and answered electronically by that study centre's personnel.

-9.9 Limitations of the research methods
+9.9.
+Limitations of the Research Methods

-9.9.1 Selection bias
+9.9.1.
+Selection Bias

-For patients that will be newly enrolled into this study, inviting consecutive patients at each site will reduce selection bias.
-In addition, AE rates obtained from this study will be compared with expected rates from the pooled analysis of AEs for all lines from the BLU-285-1101 and 1303 trials.
-Survivor bias will be avoided (i.e. outcome ascertainment only for those who make it to the start of this study) by including patients who discontinued avapritinib treatment while enrolled in study BLU-285-1101, a CUP or EAP.
+For patients who will be newly enrolled into this study, inviting consecutive patients at each site will reduce selection bias.
+In addition, AE rates obtained from this study will be compared with expected rates from the pooled analysis of AEs for all lines from the BLU-285-1101 and BLU-285-1303 trials.
+Survivor bias will be avoided (i.e. outcome ascertainment only for those who make it to the start of this study) by including patients who discontinued avapritinib treatment before enrolment in this study.

-9.9.2 Information bias
+9.9.2.
+Information bias